-Located on the 3rd floor of the hospital, pre-admission testing (PAT) will answer any questions you have about your surgery and will perform a nursing assessment, which includes preoperative instruction and the completion of any required lab work or other physician-requested testing.
+Located in Suite 270 of the Health Services Center, pre-admission testing (PAT) will answer any questions you have about your surgery and will perform a nursing assessment, which includes preoperative instruction and the completion of any required lab work or other physician-requested testing.

 You may also have an opportunity to meet additional staff from the anesthesia department and surgical services.
 This process is initiated when the procedure is scheduled with the surgery center.
 The pre-admission coordinator may be contacted at 315.349.5703.

 Before you leave home the day of surgery:

 - Shower, wash your hair, and remove any nail polish from your fingers and toes.

 - Do not wear make-up.
 Surgery staff members will need to see your skin and nails to check your blood circulation.

 - Leave your jewelry, money and any valuables at home.

 - It is important to stay warm on your way to the hospital—this helps in preventing post-op infection.